 - Unsigned (committed): You may choose to use this status when you have received informal approval from your customer (verbal/email etc) or if your management sanction work to start on a project before your customer has indicated they will sign.
 It suggests some commercial risk of payment of any invoices you raise.

 - Unsigned (opportunity): These are projects which you might just want to get onto your radar.
 It can be used as a way to include "leads".
 A suggestion is to create opportunity projects when you want to enter some resourcing and/or forecasting so people are aware of something that might come up.
-Opportunity projects do not let people record time, and invoices can not be raised.
+Opportunity projects will let people record time.
+Invoices can not be raised.

 Simply, they are treated as either Billable or Non billable.a project can't be changed from billable to non billable once it has started.